rustwasm/rfcs/text/003-expressing-npm-deps.md

 ```

 ### New Manifest File Format
-*We rejected this outright based on inherent complexity, community exhaustion, and it’s lack of interoperability with JavaScript tooling.*
+*We rejected this outright based on inherent complexity, community exhaustion, and its lack of interoperability with JavaScript tooling.*

 ### Inline Annotations
 *This was the original solution that was implemented.
 It was good because it worked equally well with Rust and other languages such as C or C++.
 It was not good because it added high management complexity and lacked operability with JavaScript tooling.*